carla-simulator/carla-simulator.github.io/_posts/2018-04-15-benchmark-release.md

 * **Different load time for textures**: In Unreal Engine, loading time of textures is not completely deterministic, which leads to minor appearance differences.
 * **Pedestrians algorithms are non-deterministic** (See  [#258](https://github.com/carla-simulator/carla/issues/258) ).

 To give a clearer insight, in the following video we compare the frames of two different runs in the same machine and with the same random seeds.
+The CARLA autopilot was used to drive the car.
 The pixels in red show when there is a difference between the images from the two runs.

 <div class="intrinsic-container intrinsic-container-16x9">